collab-tools/collab-dashboard/README.md

 3. Enter config details in local-dev.json (DB details same as that provided for collab config)

 4. Link collab-db-applications and collab-db-logging.
+Run the following command from the root folder of collab-dashboard.

     ```bash
     $ sudo npm link collab-db-application collab-db-logging```